 - Never save user name and password in the browser for automatic log-in.

 - Passwords must be immediately changed if you suspect that someone else may have come across such sensitive information.

 - Passwords to access the IT resources of Chalmers may not be simultaneously used on other websites or systems.

 All computers and other equipment connected to the Chalmers data network, regardless of ownership and location, must have up-to-date antivirus protection and a current version of their operating system.
 Private laptops must be checked to make sure they have not been contaminated with malware.
 User names must be equipped with secure passwords.
 If uncertain, consult https://www.testalosenord.se/

 Users are prohibited from concealing their identities when using the Chalmers IT resources.
 For example, it is prohibited to forge the identity of the sender of an e-mail message.

 Interception of data

 Intercepting the traffic of data networks is not allowed.

 Information worth protecting, e.g. passwords to access the IT resources of Chalmers, must never be sent by means of unencrypted e-mails, be published at websites or in any other way be handled carelessly.
-Private information worth protecting, such as credit and debit card numbers and building entry codes, should also be treated using the same caution and prudent behaviour.
+Private information, such as credit and debit card numbers and building entry codes, should also be treated using the same caution.

 You are not allowed to disperse or install viruses or other malware from or on the IT resources of Chalmers.